Chapter 13 in Georgia Bankruptcy

 • Reduce interest rates on other purchase money security loans (i.e. furniture purchased on credit)

-• Strip second mortgage liens on real estate that is under water
+• Strip second mortgage liens on real estate that is underwater

-• Reduce car loan amounts to fair market value of the car if the car was purchased more than 910 days before the bankruptcy case was filed
+• Reduce car loan amounts to the fair market value of the car if the car was purchased more than 910 days before the bankruptcy case was filed

 Schedule a Consultation to Learn More